osm2pgsql-dev/osm2pgsql-website/_manual-v2/A-preparing-input-data.md

 If you are working with extracts you sometimes have several extracts, lets say for different countries, that you want to load into the same database.
-The correct approach in this case is to merge those extracts first and then import the resulting file with osm2pgsql.
+One approach in this case is to merge those extracts first and then import the resulting file with osm2pgsql.
+But osm2pgsql can also read multiple files at once.

 You can use the [`osmium
 merge`](https://docs.osmcode.org/osmium/latest/osmium-merge.html){:.extlink}
-command for this.
+command for merging the input files.

-*Version >= 1.4.0*{:.version} This pre-merging is not necessary for newer osm2pgsql version which can read multiple input files at once.

 Note that in any case for this to work the input files must all have their data from the same point in time.
 You can use this to import two or more